Mothers' pensions: Support and opposition

 While the efforts of reformist judges led to the first mothers' pensions, it was women who made up the principle element of the mothers' aid movement.
 National mass-circulation women's magazine, especially The Delineator, helped to spread the idea of mothers' pensions to the public.
 Women's federations and other civic groups, especially the National Congress of Mothers and to a lesser extent the General Federation of Women's Clubs, lobbied for them.
-And, following the adoption of the 19th Amendment to the United States Constitution, which extended the right to vote to all women, politicians felt greater pressure to cater to the interests of female voters.
+And, following the adoption of the Nineteenth Amendment to the United States Constitution, which extended the right to vote to all women, politicians felt greater pressure to cater to the interests of female voters.
 In the view of sociologist and political scientist Theda Skocpol, it was the association of mothers' pensions with elite and middle-class married women—who dominated women's civics organizations—that enabled the mothers' pension movement to transform from "an idea initially sponsored by a few juvenile court judges into a national social movement and legislative reality".

 Mothers' pensions also had institutional support from the United States Children's Bureau, created in 1912 and staffed primarily by women.
 According to historian Barbara Machtinger, the Bureau "played a significant federal advocacy role for mothers’ pensions".
 It "provided leadership and guidance to recipients and local administrators and, in the process, helped forge a network of support for this new public policy.
 Most important, the Bureau financed and studied local administration, and as a result of its investigations, developed a reform agenda to improve the policy and practice of this early form of public provision to single-mother families".